-Engaging in any of the above behaviors can result in an F on the examination or project, an F in the course, denial of access to internships, suspension for one or more semesters, or permanent expulsion from the School of Management and Labor Relations at Rutgers University.
+Engaging in any of the above behaviors can resu course, denial of access to internships, suspensio expulsion from the School of Management and I , I

+I,

-I, understand the Policies on Academic Integrity and the Student Code of Conduct at Rutgers University and the School of Management and Labor Relations.
-Furthermore, I understand the consequences of unethical behavior.
+Integrity and the Student Code of Conduct at Ru and Labor Relations.
+Furthermore, I understand itgers University and the School of Management the consequences of unethical behavior.

-We all share a responsibility in creating an ethical environment.
-I resolve to uphold and support high standards for ethics and integrity at Rutgers University.
-If I see, hear, or observe violations of ethics and integrity I will report them to my instructor, Department Chair, or Dean.
+1 , l environment.
+I resolve to uphold and support high versity.
+If I see, hear, or observe violations of ethics Department Chair, or Dean.

-Student Signature: Date: Student Name (Please Print):
+Student Signature: Date:

+Student Name (Please Print):

 Rutgers University ID: